-Keep in mind that there are many other factors that contribute to these accidents.
+Keep in mind that many other factors contribute to these accidents.
 Due to the nature of the vehicles and the number of people they hold, mass transit injuries have a tendency to be very serious or even catastrophic.

 Public Transportation Injuries

 Even though we don’t often hear about transit accidents, they do happen.
 Unfortunately, these accidents often lead to catastrophic injuries.